Satellite TV vs Cable: Choose the best for you

 DISH Network

-DISH is a satellite service that offers high-quality TV to Americans.
-The company guarantees 99% signal reliability with their Reliability Guarantee, and they're not too different from cable services because of how well advanced in technology DISH has been able to match what these other companies offer - even though one may be an encrypted digital signal while another isn't!
+Offering Americans premium TV, DISH is a satellite provider.
+With their Reliability Guarantee, the company promises 99% signal dependability; they are not too different from cable services since DISH's technological advancement has been able to match what these other companies provide - even if one may be an encrypted digital signal while another isn't!

 Resources: